Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

 \subsection{Summary of this article's contributions}

-This article introduces the first algorithm that computes the so-called Weiler model \cite{Weiler88} \emph{exactly}, that is, a data structure that stores the decomposition of 3D space into volumetric regions yielded by a set of (possibily intersecting) triangulated surfaces.
+This article presents an algorithm that computes the so-called Weiler model \cite{Weiler88} (also called 3D arrangement) \emph{exactly}, that is, a data structure that stores the decomposition of 3D space into volumetric regions yielded by a set of (possibily intersecting) triangulated surfaces.

-The algorithm is based on several components: \begin{itemize} \item a multi-thread friendly constrained Delaunay triangulation; \item an algorithm to construct the Weiler model; \item a (mostly) combinatorial classification algorithm that extracts from the Weiler model the boundary of a region described by an arbitrary boolean expression; \item an algorithm to simplify the triangulation of co-planar regions. \end{itemize}
+The algorithm is based on several components.
+The main new contribution presented here is: \begin{itemize} \item a new multi-thread friendly constrained Delaunay triangulation algorithm, based on revisiting the flip-based algorithm in a way that minimizes predicates invocations. \end{itemize}

-To implement the required exact predicates and exact constructions, two geometric kernel are described and analyzed: \begin{itemize} \item one is based on arithmetric expansions, like in the approach proposed by Shewchuk for predicates \cite{shewchuk96a}, with the difference that arithmetic expansions are also used to store constructed points; \item the other one is based on multi-precision arithmetics. \end{itemize} For both geometric kernels, I explain how to efficiently implement the arithmetic filters, the predicates, and the symbolic perturbations that ensure the uniqueness of the constrained Delaunay triangulation.
+To implement the required exact predicates and exact constructions, two new geometric kernel are described and analyzed: \begin{itemize} \item one is based on arithmetic expansions, like in the approach proposed by Shewchuk for predicates \cite{shewchuk96a}, with the difference that arithmetic expansions are also used to store constructed points; \item the other one is based on multi-precision arithmetics. \end{itemize} For both geometric kernels, I explain how to efficiently implement the arithmetic filters, the predicates, and the symbolic perturbations that ensure the uniqueness of the constrained Delaunay triangulation.
+The main benefit of the set of new algorithms introduced here is a significant performance gain (up to 6x as compared to \cite{10.1145/3550454.3555460} and \cite{10.1145/2897824.2925901}) in degenerate configurations with intersecting co-planar facets (but the integer-based method EMBER \citep{10.1145/3528223.3530181} remains significantly faster).
+Degenerate co-planar configurations are present in some of the models in the Thingi10K database, as shown in the Results section.
+More importantly, such configurations are very often, nearly systematically generated in the CSG trees created py practitioners using modeling tools such as the OpenSCAD language, very common in Thingiverse for instance.

+In the article, to help the practitioner who would want to totally re-implement a similar algorithm, I also explain more classical components, also present in the previous work: \begin{itemize} \item an algorithm to construct the Weiler model; \item a (mostly) combinatorial classification algorithm that extracts from the Weiler model the boundary of a region described by an arbitrary boolean expression; \item an algorithm to simplify the triangulation of co-planar regions.
+This algorithm makes use of the new constrained Delaunay triangulation, efficiently merging co-planar facets, resulting in simpler triangulations.
+This is especially important when chaining multiple boolean operations present in a deep CSG tree. \end{itemize}